hbctraining/DGE_workshop/lessons/04_DGE_DESeq2_analysis.md

 To address this problem, DESeq2 **shares information across genes** to generate more accurate estimates of variation based on the mean expression level of the gene using a method called 'shrinkage'. **DESeq2 assumes that genes with similar expression levels have similar dispersion.**

-DESeq2 generates more accurate measures of dispersion using the following steps:
+DESeq2 estimates more accurate measures of dispersion using the following steps:

 1. **Estimating the dispersion for each gene separately**